 Massive art and music energizes Montréal

-Spot Montréal artists and artists from across Canada as they create storeys-high murals on building facades among the blocks to the east and west of Saint-Laurent Boulevard, from Sherbrooke Street to Mont-Royal Avenue.
+Spot Montréal artists and artists from across Canada, the US, and the world as they create storeys-high street art on building facades among the blocks to the east and west of Saint-Laurent Boulevard, from Sherbrooke Street to Mont-Royal Avenue.

 Artists take to the streets

-Whether you're familiar with mural artistry or new to the international art form, MURAL Festival will upend your expectations with its diversity of artists, each with their own style, from colourful and celebratory to monochrome and momentous.
+Whether you're familiar with mural artistry or new to the international art form, MURAL Festival will upend your expectations with its incredible artists, each with their own style, from colourful and celebratory to monochrome and momentous.

 Even if you can't be in Montréal, you'll get to see this year's and past years’ murals on MURAL Festival’s dynamic map, where you can take a virtual tour and learn more about street art and the art of mural-making.
-For updates on the location and progress of new murals, along with interviews and information on all festival events and activities follow MURAL on Instagram and Facebook.
+For updates on the location and progress of new murals, along with interviews and information on all festival events and activities, follow MURAL on Instagram, Facebook and YouTube.